ArtanisAce/100-days-of-code/log.md

 **Thoughts:** Need more work on having the browser agent stylesheet reset; I had to use a selector with more points to override the default font

 **Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)

+### Day 40: February 17, 2018

+**Today's Progress**: Refactor css, added C-S ThemeProvider to emulate CSS variables (now passed as colors to components).
+Refactored css

+**Thoughts:** Think on some cool effect to add to button when hovering, like 'Add movie!' text appearing above.
+Accesibility should be done also!

+**Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)